corenova/yang-forge/README.md

     --no-color     disable color output
 ```

 The `yfc` command-line interface is **runtime-generated** according to [yangforge.yang](./yangforge.yang) schema definitions.
 Please refer to the schema section covering various `rpc` extension statements and sub-statement definitions for a reference regarding different types of command-line arguments, descriptions, and options processing syntax.
-The corresponding **actions** for each of the `rpc` extensions are implemented inside the `YangForge` module forging before hook [here](src/yangforge.coffee).
+The corresponding **actions** for each of the `rpc` extensions are implemented inside the `YangForge` module forging before-hook [here](src/yangforge.coffee).

 ## Common Usage Examples